The beautiful Silver Circle of Iceland in a modified Super Jeep

 Deildartunguhver hot spring

-We drove to the west towards Borgarfjörður fjord, which is filled with Viking history and beautiful landscape.
+We drove west towards Borgarfjörður fjord, which is filled with Viking history and beautiful landscape.

 Our first stop was at the most powerful geothermal spring in Europe, Deildartunguhver hot spring.
 It provides 180 l/sec of 97° hot steaming and boiling water.
-There is a small fence in front of the hot spring, so people don't burn themselves.
+There is a small fence in front of the hot spring to prevent people from burning themselves.

-In the last couple of years, it seems as if Deildartunguhver has become even more powerful and it started spurting hot water up in the air much further than before, so cones had to be put up as well.
+In the last couple of years, Deildartunguhver has become even more powerful, and it has started spouting hot water much higher than before, so cones had to be put up as well.
 But this is for our protection.

 Deildartunguhver hot spring

-Just recently the geothermal baths, called Krauma, opened their doors right next to Deildartunguhver.
+You can also visit the geothermal baths, called Krauma, which opened their doors right next to Deildartunguhver.

 Hraunfossar